mochi-mqtt/server/README.md

 - Interfaces for Client Authentication and Topic access control.
 - Bolt-backed persistence and storage interfaces.
 - Directly Publishing from embedding service (`s.Publish(topic, message, retain)`).
+- Basic Event Hooks (currently `onMessage`)

 #### Roadmap
-- Event Hooks (eg. provide handler functions for `onMessage`).
-- Docker Image
-- MQTT v5 compatibility
+- MQTT v5 compatibility?

 #### Using the Broker
 Mochi MQTT can be used as a standalone broker.
 Simply checkout this repository and run the `main.go` entrypoint in the `cmd` folder which will expose tcp (:1883), websocket (:1882), and dashboard (:8080) listeners.
 A docker image is coming soon.